MaoZiming/papers/5-security/52-authentication.md

 - **Principal**
     - A principal in computer security is an entity that can be authenticated by a computer system or network.
-    - I.e. party asking for something
       - Security-meaningful entities that can request access to resources, such as groups of users, or complex software systems
     - Different OS have used different types of identity for principals
 - **Agent**
     - I.e. the process or other active computing entity performing the request on behalf of a principal